Universities offer Bachelor's and Master's degrees, and PhD programs across a wide range of disciplines.

 CAD $15,000 to 35,000 annually

-These provide a range of programs, including Bachelor’s degree, UG/PG Diploma and Certificate courses.
-Community colleges also often have tie-ups with industry partners, offering opportunities for internships such as co-op programs.
+These institutions provide a range of programs including Bachelor’s degree, UG/PG Diploma and Certificate courses.
+They often have tie-ups with industry partners, offering opportunities for internships such as co-op programs.

-They provide UG/PG Diploma and Certificate courses for in-demand skills.
+These institutions can provide UG/PG Diploma and Certificate courses for skilled trades and in-demand programs.

 Advanced Diploma – 3 years